Fast and scalable quantum Monte Carlo simulations of electron-phonon models: Simulation time versus system size and inverse temperature

 Note that $L_{\tau}$ applications of the matrix $\bar{B}=\exp(-\Delta_{\tau}\bar{V})\exp(-\Delta_{\tau}K)$ are equivalent to the work required to apply the matrix $M$ in Eq.~(\ref{eq:M_def}).
 It follows that the task of applying the preconditioner in the Fourier basis, $\tilde{P}^{-1}$, is about two times more expensive than applying $M$.
 To apply $P^{-1}=\mathcal{U}^{\dagger}\tilde{P}^{-1}\mathcal{U}$, we additionally require two FFTs.
 For the benchmarks performed in this paper, we measured numerically that the total cost to apply $P^{-1}$ is about three times greater than the cost to apply $M$.

-\subsection{Simulation time versus system size and inverse temperature}
+\section{Simulation time versus system size and inverse temperature}

-In this section we report the wall clock time for a full simulation, as a function of both system size $N$ and inverse temperature $\beta$.
+In this appendix we report the wall clock time for a full simulation, as a function of both system size $N$ and inverse temperature $\beta$.
 Each simulation was performed using only a single core of an Intel i7-4770 and i7-2600 processor (no parallelism).

-All simulations used to generate results in this section were for Holstein systems with a dimensionless electron-phonon coupling of $\lambda=0.25$.
+All simulations used to generate results in this appendix were for Holstein systems with a dimensionless electron-phonon coupling of $\lambda=0.25$.
 Each simulation performed $N_{\rm therm}=1000$ HMC updates to equilibrate the system, followed by an additional $N_{\rm sim}=2000$ HMC updates.
 Each HMC update consisted of $N_t=100$ time-steps, and each time-step requires two CG solves.
 Each HMC update was followed by $4$ reflection and $4$ swap updates, requiring $8+8$ CG solves.
 Additionally, a total of $N_{\rm sim}=2000$ measurements were taken, each requiring $N_{\rm rv}=10$ CG solves.
 In total, the simulation involved approximately 668k CG solves, which comprise the dominant computational cost.
 This simulation run-time was sufficient to achieve very accurate statistics, as demonstrated by the $S_\mathrm{CDW}$ measurements shown in Fig.~\ref{fig:iters_vs_beta}(a).

 Figure~\ref{fig:time_vs_N} displays the total simulation wall clock time as a function of $N$, and corresponds to Fig.~\ref{fig:iters_vs_N}, which shows the average iteration count per CG solve.
 In all panels we see that the wall clock time scales in an approximately linear fashion with $N$.
+Empirical fitting of the wall clock time to a power law curve in $N$ yields an exponent between 1.0 and 1.3 in all cases.
 Additionally, we see that the preconditioner uniformly decreases the simulation time, although the relative speed-up is more significant at $\omega_0=0.1$ than $\omega_0=1.0$.

 In similar fashion, Fig.~\ref{fig:time_vs_beta} shows the wall clock time versus $\beta$, and should be compared with Fig.~\ref{fig:iters_vs_beta}(b), which reports the average iteration count per CG solve.
 Once again we see that the preconditioner strictly reduces total simulation times, and that the wall clock time scales near linearly with $\beta$.